Julian Chrysostomides (21.04.1928-18.10.2008)

 Julian Chrysostomides passed away on 18 October 2008, after a seven-month fight with cancer.
 She never married, but adopted the younger son of her twin brother Nikos, John, who survives her.

 A funeral service took place on 1 November 2008 in the Greek Orthodox Cathedral of Saint Sophia in London attended by representatives of the Greek State and the Republic of Cyprus, and a large number of her friends, former students and colleagues in Britain and abroad.
 Private burial took place on 3 November.
 A funeral oration for Julian was composed and delivered by Revd.
 Dr Joseph A. Munitiz at the funeral service.
 Obituaries appeared in The Daily Telegraph, The Times, and elsewhere.
 Memorial services and events to celebrate Julian's life and achievements were held at Royal Holloway Picture Gallery on 16 March 2009, The British School at Athens on 18 October 2009, the Church of St Prokopios (the Metochion of the Holy, Royal and Stavropegiake Monastery of Kykkos) in Engomi, Nicosia, Cyprus on 24 October 2010, The International Volunteerism Society “St Aemilianos” in Athens on 29 November 2010, and The Hellenic Centre in London 18 October 2011, 18 October 2012 and 16 October 2015, and the Holy Monastery of Panagia Trooditisa, Cyprus on 19 October 2014.
-A Memorial Concert featuring the premiere of the Julian Suite, Opus 85, composed by Phillipos Tsalahouris and commissioned by The Hellenic Institute, was held at the Greek Orthodox Cathedral Church of St Sophia in London on 18 October 2013.
+Concerts, featuring the premieres of the commissioned symphonic piece Julian Suite, Opus 85 by Phillipos Tsalahouris, and of the choral Odyssey by Lydia Kakabadse, were held in Julian's memory and were performed in the Greek Orthodox Cathedral Church of St Sophia in London on 18 October 2013 and in the College Chapel on 27 October 2018, respectively.
 A tree was planted in memory of Julian on the Royal Holloway campus on 11 March 2011, in a simple and moving ceremony officiated by the Very Revd.
 Aemilianos Papadakis, as a living reminder of the principles and ideals that guided her life and work.

 To honour Julian's memory, the Julian Chrysostomides Bursaries Fund was established by The Friends of the Hellenic Institute.
 Donations towards these bursaries may be sent to The Hellenic Institute, Department of History, Royal Holloway, University of London, Egham, Surrey TW20 0EX, UK.
 Cheques should be made payable to "RHBNC, Friends of the Hellenic Institute".